petems/vagrant-puppet-install/README.md

 installed using the `puppet_install.puppet_version` config key.
 The version string should be a valid Puppet release (ie. `2.7.11`, `3.7.4`, etc.).

-The Puppet version is validated against the RubyGems API, so you can use gem syntax to give a [pessimistic version constraint](http://guides.rubygems.org/patterns/#pessimistic-version-constraint) such as `~> 2.7` which will return the latest version of the 2.7.*.
+The Puppet version is validated against the RubyGems API.
+So as long as the version you give is [listed there](https://rubygems.org/gems/puppet/versions/), it will allow you to install.

 Install the latest version of Puppet: